-Clarinetists, music shop owners, school band directors and vintage woodwind collectors are always amazed that so many Vintage Martin Freres Clarinets are extant even though manufacturing began nearly 200 years ago.
+Clarinetists, music shop owners, school band directors and vintage woodwind collectors are always amazed that so many Vintage Martin Freres Clarinets are still being played today even though manufacturing began almost two centuries ago!
 Many examples of the French, Canadian and American made woodwinds under the Martin Freres brand, regardless of age or value, are still in decent playing condition to this day.

 We receive numerous inquires daily concerning the value of various Martin Freres instruments.
 Needless to say, as with any hand-crafted piece, the value depends upon several key factors.
 First we need to consider the obvious: